codex-academy/oh-oh/pages/light.md

 // will now print 'The blue light is currently on'
 ```

-When creating objects you need to decide what data is private and only visible in the Object, which data should be read-only and what data should be publicly accessible and changeable as a result.
+When creating classes you need to decide what data is private and only visible in the Object, which data should be read-only and what data should be publicly accessible and changeable as a result.
 Objects can have private internal data and utility functions which is not accessible from outside the Class.

 ## Summary